NSS-Data-Instructional-Stuff/advanced-sql/Exercises/Week_2/exercise_02_01.md

 Does it help in this case?
 Stretch goal: try and understand the difference in the query plans for these two versions.

-8. While you may not have gotten a speedup in this case, prefiltering can be helpful sometimes.

-Compare

-EXPLAIN ANALYZE
-SELECT p.person_id, COUNT(condition_concept_id)
-FROM person p
-LEFT JOIN condition_occurrence c
-ON p.person_id = c.person_id
-WHERE c.condition_concept_id > 300000
-GROUP BY p.person_id;

-to

-EXPLAIN ANALYZE
-WITH filtered_conditions AS (
-  SELECT *
-  FROM condition_occurrence
-  WHERE condition_concept_id > 300000
-)
-SELECT p.person_id, COUNT(fc.condition_concept_id)
-FROM person p
-LEFT JOIN filtered_conditions fc
-  ON p.person_id = fc.person_id
-GROUP BY p.person_id;

-Which is more efficient?

-9. We can also do a version using [correlated subqueries](https://www.geeksforgeeks.org/sql/sql-correlated-subqueries/).
+8. We can also do a version using [correlated subqueries](https://www.geeksforgeeks.org/sql/sql-correlated-subqueries/).
 Inspect the query plan for the correlated version.
 How does it differ?
 Is it faster or slower than the uncorrelated one?

 EXPLAIN ANALYZE
 SELECT p.person_id,